Summary

 Seizures

 A brain tumour or its treatment can sometimes cause seizures (fits).
-They can involve the whole body, or just affect one area ( such as an arm or leg).
+They can involve the whole body, or just affect one area (such as an arm or leg).

-Seizures can often be prevented with medicines.
-Feeling very tired can also increase your risk of having a seizure.
-Try to get enough sleep and avoid daytime naps if they make sleeping at night difficult.
-Limiting or cutting down on alcohol may also help.
+Feeling overstimulated or very tired can also increase your risk of having a seizure.
+Try to get 6–8 hours sleep each night.
+Drinking less alcohol may also help.

 Driving